djarotech/simple_spyware/README.md

 7. cleanup bucket
 `aws s3 rb s3://cs361p-spyware --force`

-## IDEAS to work on
+## Ideas to work on
 1. someone figure out how to run this script upon computer restart and login.
 2. Keylogging feature.
 I was thinking after 10 seconds of no typing, make a new line in the file
-Note: we need to have the datetime at the beginning of each line in the keylogger file.
+Note: we need to have the datetime at the beginning of each line in the keylogging file.
+3. Add any other feature you think of !